An American Robin foraging for ants.

 Pileated Woodpecker

-The Pileated woodpecker is a large North American bird that lives in deciduous and mixed forests across the continent.
+The Pileated Woodpecker is a large North American bird that lives in deciduous and mixed forests across the continent.
 Their diet consists of mainly carpenter ants, supplemented by other insects such as beetles and wasps.
 They also eat some plant material such as seeds and berries.
 Pileated woodpeckers have strong bills for pecking into trees to find their prey, as well as long tongues for extracting it from deep crevices in tree bark.

 European Green Woodpecker